cycle/docs/basic/connect.md

 The database will be automatically connected to the first SQL request.

-> DBAL will use database specified in `default` config option if the name is `null`.
+> DBAL will use the database specified in the `default` config option if the name is `null`.

 Direct SQL queries as possible from this moment: